Macedonian Ruins

 Confident Prayer

-If this perspective of the affairs in heaven is too much of a stretch, then we need get over the fact that we are commanding Yahweh the Father to act—since Jesus commands us to pray this way.
+If this perspective of the affairs in heaven is too much of a stretch, then we need to forget that we are commanding Yahweh, the Father, to act since Jesus commands us to pray this way.
 In either case, this takes us to a new level of understanding regarding prayer.

 Yahweh has put all things in subjection under Jesus’ feet and all authority has been given to Jesus.
 He has given us his name to use as we are to go about doing his work.
 We are from Yahweh.
 Greater is he who is in us than he who is in the world, the cosmos.
 We can and need to be confident in these truths, knowing that at any time we can approach the throne of the Most High Yahweh, our Father.